JedLee6/Flutter_In_Practice_V2_English/readme.md

 ## Flutter in Practice 2nd Edition, English Version

+Du Wen works for the original Flutter in Practice 2nd Edition in Chinese Language.
+You can find [the original Github project](https://github.com/flutterchina/flutter_in_action_2nd) here.
+I find this book is really useful and try to translate the book to benefit more Flutter developers like me.

 ## Content introduction

 This book covers not only the basic usage of Flutter, but also the design ideas and underlying principles of Flutter.
 The main features are as follows: